Resume

 How to Find the Best Communication Skills to Put on a Resume?

-To make an impression, you need to be smart with your word choice, understand what the employer is looking for, and show exactly how your skills make a difference.
+Googling “types of communication skills” and copying the first result won’t cut it.
+Recruiters have seen “good listener” way too many times.
+To make an impression, you need to be smart with your word choice, understand what the employer is looking for, and show how your skills will make a difference.
+Here’s how to do it:

 Check the job description

 Will you be working with a global team?
 Mention how your remote collaboration skills have helped you build connections.
 Are they looking for someone with growth potential?
-Outline your experiences in accepting and acting on feedback.
+Outline your experience in accepting and acting on feedback.

 Check out this job ad for a product manager position:

-You don’t need to quote the job ad word for word — just outline your relevant experiences, and your skills will speak for themselves.
+Don’t quote the job ad word for word — just outline your relevant experiences, and your skills will speak for themselves.

 Research skills relevant to your industry